boldbi/bold-bi-docs/docs/faq/how-to-install-and-deploy-the-bold-bi-enterprise-edition-in-silent-mode.md

 # How to install and deploy the Bold BI Enterprise Edition in silent mode

-You can install and deploy the Bold BI Enterprise Edition in silent mode and this silent installer can be included in your existing installation process.
+You can install and deploy the Bold BI Enterprise Edition in silent mode.
+This silent installer can be included in your existing installation process.

 Follow these steps to install the Bold BI Enterprise Edition in silent mode:

 1. [Download](/deploying-bold-bi/overview/#registration-and-download) the `BoldBIEnterpriseEdition.exe` from your account.

 2. Run the downloaded `BoldBIEnterpriseEdition.exe` by double-clicking it.
-The installer wizard automatically opens and extracts the installer package into the `%temp%` folder.
+The installer wizard will automatically open and extract the installer package into the `%temp%` folder.

 3. In the **Run** command box, type `%temp%` and press enter.
-The Temp folder will be opened.
-The **boldbienterpriseedition_(version)_(timestamp).exe** file will be present in one of the **is-xxxx** folder.
+The Temp folder will open.
+The **boldbienterpriseedition_(version)_(timestamp).exe** file will be present in one of the **is-xxxx** folders.

     ![Temp Location](/static/assets/faq/images/temp-location.png)

-4. Copy the extracted **boldbienterpriseedition_(version)_(timestamp).exe** file in any of the local drive.
+4. Copy the extracted **boldbienterpriseedition_(version)_(timestamp).exe** file to any local drive.

 5. Exit the Wizard.

-6. Now, run the windows command prompt in **Administrator** mode and pass the following arguments in the command line to the above Bold BI Enterprise Edition installer to install it in silent mode.
+6. Now, run the Windows Command Prompt in **Administrator** mode and pass the following arguments in the command line to the above Bold BI Enterprise Edition installer to install it in silent mode.

     **Parameter:**